LiterallyKG3/LED-Strips-Mind-Control/README.md

 <br><br>

 >[!IMPORTANT]
-> The Pico has to be connected to the same Wi-Fi network as your PC.
+> The Pico has to be connected to the same Wi-Fi network as your PC

 <br><br><br><br>